RyuzakiiL23/alx-low_level_programming/0x00-hello_world/README.md

 ### In this project, I learned:

-- [x] Why C programming is awesome.
+&check; Why C programming is awesome.

 - [x] Who invented C.
 - [x] Who are Dennis Ritchie, Brian Kernighan and Linus Torvalds.
 - [x] What happens when you type gcc main.c.